 Director, Instructor

-From spending a decade in the aviation field as a Commercial Pilot/Aircraft Maintenace Mechanic to becoming a certified Milliner and Sewing Instructor/Alteration business owner; Catherine journey's is presently to revive the textile/fashion industry in New Haven.
-Fashion Schools being not accessible to lower income.
-Catherine love for fashion and sewing led her to start an alteration business from home, to build the sewing Dpt of MakeHaven, then to create the non-profit teaching others sewing skills and the creation of small businesses.
+From spending a decade in the aviation field as a Commercial Pilot/Aircraft Maintenance Mechanic to becoming a certified Milliner and Sewing Instructor/Alteration business owner; Catherine journey's is presently to revive the textile/fashion industry in New Haven.
+Catherine’s love for fashion and sewing led her to start an alteration business from home, to build the sewing Dpt of MakeHaven, then to create the non-profit teaching others sewing skills and the creation of small businesses.

 John Wiley